stoffee/csp-k8s-hcp/README.md

 8. To use Vault HCP, create a HCP account to obtain a HCP Organization name.
 You then <a href="#SetHCPEnv">Setup HCP environment variables</a> to connect to TFC.

    HCP creates and uses a HVN to access cloud infrastructure.
+The HashiCorp Virtual Network (HVN) makes HashiCorp Cloud Platform (HCP) networking possible.
+An HVN delegates an IPv4 CIDR range that HCP uses to automatically create resources in your cloud network -- one that does not overlap with other public cloud networks (e.g. AWS VPCs) or on-premise networks.

-   Each team is provided a separate <strong>Workspaces</strong> to segregate work among different teams.
+   Each team is provided a separate <strong>Workspace</strong> to segregate work among different teams.

    Custom HCL is loaded onto HCP from github.com.